-I recently updated the performance of our U.S. stock portfolio in a post for Seeking Alpha.
+I recently updated the performance of our U.S. stock portfolio on the Sunday Reads.
+You’ll find those details below, updated to the end of May 2024.
 We continue to outpace the returns of the S&P 500.
 I was also asked how I would build the U.S. stock portfolio in 2023, given the valuation issues for the U.S. market.
 In this post for Cut The Crap Investing I will post those details.
-I willl also offer up 26 U.S. stocks for consideration in 2023.
+I offered up 26 U.S. stocks for consideration in 2023.
+The conviction picks provided some wonderful outperformance.

 In early 2015 I began an ‘experiment’ on behalf of investors on Seeking Alpha.
 I purchased 15 of the largest cap U.S. dividend achievers.
 Those 15 companies were added to 3 stock picks that were already held.
 The dividend achievers offered a quality skew as companies had to have increased their dividends each year for at least 10 years.
 The index at the time also applied a financial health screen.
 I skimmed (bought) 15 of the largest cap names, that can help find greater moats and added financial stability.
 Our dividend growth portfolio continues to outpace the S&P 500.